tripscavern/CR10SPro2Switchwire/README.md

    * The original Voron Switchwire files that I printed [here](stl/switchwire)
    * The files that I designed myself to adapt to my build [here](stl/originals)

-Note that I'm only keeping the Switchwire files here as a way to freeze in time the files that I printed, please look at their main site for updated versions of the same files if you want to print them yourself as these may be outdated.